ShortGPT: Layers in Large Language Models are More Redundant Than You Expect: Methodology

 \section{Methodology}

-In this section, we present the methodological framework of our layer deletion approach for LLMs, elucidating the underlying principles and techniques employed.
-We first quantify the layer redundancy problem present in current prominent LLMs, such as LLaMA 2 and Baichuan 2.
-Then, we introduce a metric called Block Influence (BI), designed to assess the transformation of hidden states by each layer during LLM inference.
-Building upon BI, we apply layer deletion to LLMs, thereby reducing their inference cost without compromising their predictive accuracy or linguistic capabilities.
+In this section, we present the methodological framework of our layer removal approach for LLMs, elucidating the underlying principles and techniques employed.
+We begin by introducing Block Influence (BI), a novel metric designed to assess the hidden states transformation of each layer.
+Leveraging BI, we then detail our layer removal method.